 When is your child ready to fly alone as an unaccompanied minor?

 It depends.
-Each child is unique and has different needs and comfort levels when traveling, it is up to the parents and guardians to decide what works best for their child.
+Each child is unique and has different needs and comfort levels when traveling.
+It is up to the parents and guardians to decide when and if they are ready to fly as an unaccompanied minor.

-In our case, Buddy began flying alone at nine years old.
-This was only after years of Buddy flying with us on both medium-haul almost cross continental (think Arizona to the East Coast U.S.) flights and long-haul overseas flights.
+In our case, Buddy began as an unaccompanied minor at nine years old.
+This was only after years of Buddy flying with us on both medium-haul almost cross continental (think Arizona to the East Coast U.S.) flights and long-haul overseas international flights.
 After a spring break trip to Paris, where Buddy was an excellent passenger, Dad I decided he was ready to fly alone.

 Mom’s Top 5 Tips for Kids Flying Alone